-Additive manufacturing technology is used for both prototyping and distributed manufacturing with applications in architecture, construction (AEC), industrial design, automotive, aerospace, military, engineering, civil engineering, dental and medical industries, biotech (human tissue replacement), fashion, footwear, jewelry, eyewear, education, geographic information systems, food, and many other fields.
+Additive manufacturing technology is used for both prototyping and distributed manufacturing with applications in automotive, aerospace, military, engineering, dental, medical, fashion, footwear, jewelry, eyewear, architecture, construction (AEC), industrial design, education, geographic information systems, food, and many other fields.

-ASTM F42 Committee on Additive Manufacturing Technologies publishes the official terminology standard for the industry.
-Active Standard F2792-12a "Standard Terminology for Additive Manufacturing Technologies defines Additive Manufacturing as the process of joining materials to make objects from 3D model data, usually layer upon layer, as opposed to subtractive manufacturing methodologies.
-Synonyms: additive fabrication, additive processes, additive techniques, additive layer manufacturing, layer manufacturing, and freeform fabrication.
+The ASTM Committee F42 on Additive Manufacturing Technologies publishes the official terminology standard for the industry.
 ASTM F2792-12a generically defines seven process classifications for additive manufacturing, specifically Binder Jetting, Directed Energy Deposition, Material Extrusion, Material Jetting, Powder Bed Fusion, Sheet Lamination, and Vat Photopolymerization.

 A number of additive processes are now available.
 They differ in the way layers are deposited to create parts and in the materials that can be used.
 Some methods melt or soften material to produce the layers, e.g. selective laser melting (SLM) or direct metal laser sintering (DMLS), selective laser sintering (SLS), fused deposition modeling (FDM), while others cure liquid materials using different sophisticated technologies, e.g. stereolithography (SLA).
 With laminated object manufacturing (LOM), thin layers are bonded and cut to shape and joined together (e.g. paper, polymer, metal).
 Each method has its own advantages and drawbacks.
 The main considerations in selecting a system or process for a given part are based on functional goals.
 The materials that are joined by these additive manufacturing processes are specialized to perform in the dedicated apparatus on which they are to run.
 For example; powders to be fused must be capable of absorbing energy, jetted binders must be dispensable and polymers must respond to controlled activation.
 In general terms, one must select from the material choices that are offered by a given system menu.
 System manufacturers support the distribution of these materials to their user community.